Using VA Benefits

 Are you part time or full time in the eyes of the VA (which may differ from how KU classifies you)?

-The VA benefits you can expect if you're taking short classes and/or classes with different start/end dates
+VA benefits may vary if you're taking short classes and/or classes with different start/end dates

-The VA looks at your enrollment by day and uses enrollment status and training time to determine whether you are a part-time or full-time student by their standards.
+VA looks at your enrollment by day to determine whether you are a part-time or full-time student by their standards.
 This may differ from how KU classifies you.

-The VA also requires that all classes meet a graduation requirement for them to consider your full-time/part-time status, so it's important to visit with your advisor every semester.
+All classes must meet a graduation requirement when VA considers your full-time/part-time status.
+It's vital to visit with your advisor every semester.

-Disclaimer: The information below is kept as up-to-date as possible and should only be used as a planning estimate.
+This information should only be used as a planning estimate.
 Individual circumstances may cause a deviation from the amounts listed.
 Contact us with any questions.

 Undergraduate Students

-* Students whose enrollment status is less than 1/2 time may only receive up to the amount charged for tuition and fees.
-Because the VA now requires us to wait to report tuition/fees until after the add/drop date, this may mean a delay in receiving your benefits.
+* If your enrollment status is less than 1/2 time, VA may pay you only up to the amount charged for tuition and fees.

-Note for non-standard courses: For courses that do not run the full semester or have different start/end dates, the VA will calculate a value referred to as "Credit Hour Equivalency" (CHE).
+Note for non-standard courses: For courses that don't run the full semester or have different start/end dates, VA will calculate a "Credit Hour Equivalency" (CHE).
 CHE can then be added to all other credit hours being taken to determine enrollment status.
 This may mean you're considered part time or full time at different points in a semester, depending on your course dates.

 Graduate Students